jpetso/versioncontrol/versioncontrol_account_status/README.txt

 This module changes the VCS account form so that users need to submit a motivation text instead of directly registering their accounts.
-Until the account is dealt with by a version control administrator, accounts receive the "queued" status and can then be assigned any of the "pending", "approved", "declined" or "disabled" statuses.
+Until the account is dealt with by a version control administrator, accounts receive the "Queued" status.
+The administrator can assign any of the following account status values:

+VERSIONCONTROL_ACCOUNT_STATUS_QUEUED:
+  The user has applied for an approval, but the VCS administrator hasn't yet looked at the application.
+VERSIONCONTROL_ACCOUNT_STATUS_PENDING:
+  The administrator needs more information from the applicant in order to properly evaluate the application.
+VERSIONCONTROL_ACCOUNT_STATUS_APPROVED:
+  The application has been evaluated and approved, and the user may have access to the repository.
+VERSIONCONTROL_ACCOUNT_STATUS_DECLINED:
+  The application has been evaluated and disapproved.
+  The user can, however, reapply.
+VERSIONCONTROL_ACCOUNT_STATUS_DISABLED:
+  The application had been approved in the past, but was revoked.
+  The user doesn't have repository access anymore.

-For all other statuses than "approved", repository access will be denied.
+For all other statuses than "Approved", repository access will be denied.

 Version Control Account Status depends on the Version Control API module.